aws-samples/serverless-samples/README.md

 - ## fargate-rest-api
   These examples focus on creating REST APIs with Amazon API Gateway, Amazon ECS, and AWS Fargate.
 The examples include CI/CD pipelines, automated unit and integration tests, as well as workload observability.
 The examples include multiple implementations of the same application using a variety of development platform and infrastructure as a code approaches.
 The patterns here will benefit beginners as well as seasoned developers looking to improve their applications by automating routine tasks. [[README]](./fargate-rest-api)

+- ## multiregional-private-api
+  This is a multi-regional active/active implementation of a REST API that uses private Amazon API Gateway endpoints with custom domain names as described at [this sample](https://github.com/aws-samples/serverless-samples/tree/main/apigw-private-custom-domain-name).
+It uses Amazon Route 53 latency based routing and CloudWatch Alarms based health checks.
 ## Security

 See [CONTRIBUTING](./CONTRIBUTING.md#security-issue-notifications) for more information.